 These Two Prenatal Pills Could Keep Baby From Developing Croup

-As winter rolls around, so does that “barking-seal” cough that so many parents dread.
+Every year as winter rolls around, so does that “barking-seal” cough that so many parents dread.

 Croup, often brought on by a virus like the common cold or RSV, refers to the inflammation of baby’s larynx, trachea and bronchial tubes, which partially blocks baby’s upper airway.
 This partial blockage is what creates that familiar barking cough and wheezing.